 Which brings us to the Bank of England.
 Many economists have not bought into the view that the bar for the BoE raising rates again is relatively low.
 There still seems to be a perception that in the event of a no-deal Brexit, the BoE would cut rates.
 This may of course be true but does not take on board the risk that in a truly disorderly Brexit, with perhaps a change of government, the BoE may be forced to raise rates in defence of the pound.

-BoE data released on 4 January highlight the role played by foreign buying of the gilt market in financing the UK current account deficit, which widened to 4.9% of GDP in the third quarter of 2018.
+BoE data released last week highlight the role played by foreign buying of the gilt market in financing the UK current account deficit, which widened to 4.9% of GDP in the third quarter of 2018.
 Net foreign buying of gilts was £2.4bn in November, after £5bn in October.
 Indeed, between the third quarter of 2016 and the third quarter of 2018, net foreign buying of gilts totalled £59.1bn, roughly one-third the size of the current account deficit (£183.4bn), further highlighting the risk of a no-deal Brexit.

 The end of quantitative easing brings with it the risk of a significant snap-back in capital flows globally.
 Latest monthly data show net euro area buying of foreign bonds falling further into October, with potentially important implications for the euro-dollar exchange rate.
 Net euro area buying of debt securities internationally is back to levels seen before QE was introduced.
 Net foreign selling of Italian debt securities was €3.3bn in October, a month when the Italian-German spread widened again.
 That brought the total net foreign selling of Italian bonds to €50bn in the first 10 months of last year.